 What are your main hobbies?
 I’m a musician and I like to play bass.
 I like to go surfing, and I surf every month in places like Cornwall and Yorkshire.
 I also love cooking – Trinidad food and lots of fried chicken!
 What do you do to stay well?
 Music therapy, for me.
 Whatever I’m […]

-Tamara can see you in Liverpool, or online for £36 per hour.
+Tamara can see you in Liverpool, or online, over skype, for £36 per hour.

-Tamara is an NCS accredited counsellor.
-She assists her clients to explore their thoughts and feelings in more depth and to help individuals find ways to cope with the root causes of their distress.
+Tamara assists her clients to explore their thoughts and feelings in more depth and to help individuals find ways to cope with the root causes of their distress.
 Having worked extensively across young people's mental health, Tamara is experienced in dealing with the complex issues affecting adolescents.